Lanovaz/shattered-glass/README.md

     files such as Portable Network Graphic (PNG) files, for storage on cloud-based image storage services such as [Google Photos](https://photos.google.com) or [Facebook](http://www.facebook.com).
 ShatteredGlass has successfully stored
-    100's of GB of data without additional cost in a single 15GB-limit free Google Photos account.
+    hundreds of GB of data without additional cost in a single 15GB-limit free Google Photos account.

 ShatteredGlass is written entirely in Javascript running on [Node.js](https://nodejs.org)